jrdennisoss/dosboxrm/README.md

 # ReelMagic Emulator Architecture

-ReelMagic emulation software components are "wired-up" as such:
+ReelMagic emulation software components are wired up as such:
 ```
                              |-----------------|                                    |---------------|
                              |     PL_MPEG     |                                    |   Existing    |